 Daniel Lobo

-To date, most of his research has been focused on inequality in undergraduate data science education, a rapidly growing STEM field.
-He also has a project at the intersection of race and political economy that advances a theory regarding how and why divergent perceptions of fairness among Black and white Americans lead to differences in attitudes toward U.S. trade policy.
-His dissertation research, tentatively entitled, “Towards a theory on the causes, contours, and consequences of “culture add” (as opposed to “culture fit”) hiring in elite firms,” uses experimental methods to determine the extent to which this emergent talent selection paradigm may or may not reduce labor market inequality.
+Daniel's research on racialized fairness has been published in the American Political Science Review.
+He has several ongoing projects focused on inequality in undergraduate data science education, a rapidly growing STEM field.
+His dissertation research, tentatively titled “Towards a theory on the causes, contours, and consequences of 'culture add' (as opposed to 'culture fit') hiring in elite firms,” uses qualitative and experimental methods to determine the extent to which this emergent evaluation paradigm may or may not reduce labor market inequality.

-Daniel's research has been supported by the American Council of Learned Societies, the National Science Foundation, the National Institutes of Health, and the Berkeley Economy and Society Initiative.
-He holds an A.B. in social studies, with honors, from Harvard College and a M.A. in sociology from UC Berkeley.
-Outside of academia, Daniel enjoys hiking, lifting, traveling, live music, meditation, community-based events, and spending time with loved ones.
+Daniel's research has been supported by the Mellon Foundation, the American Council of Learned Societies, the National Science Foundation, the National Institutes of Health, and the Berkeley Economy and Society Initiative.
+He holds an A.B. in Social Studies, with high honors, from Harvard College and a M.A. in Sociology from UC Berkeley.
+Outside of academia, Daniel enjoys hiking, lifting, traveling, live music, meditation, all things Oakland, and spending time with loved ones.
 He identifies as Black (ethnically Cape Verdean), queer, and of the working class.
 He is also a first-generation American and college graduate.